The Project General Settings page contains general options for each project, stored locally in each file.

 Use these controls to adjust the project Time Signature and event resolution (PPQ).

-NOTES: Don't fret too much over which panning law is or isn't used.
+NOTES: Don't fret over what panning law is or isn't used.
 When you mix a song, the relative pan positions and volumes are adjusted according to what you wanted to hear.
 In other words, you made the mix, you made it how you wanted it to sound (hopefully).
 So, a mix is a mix!
 Panning law is only a concern when sharing projects to make sure both installations are using the same settings.
 Changing the panning law after a project is mixed will change relative volumes and apparent stereo locations and so the mix (bad idea).
-If you are sharing track stems (audio from individual mixer tracks) then the panning law used by the project is built into each stereo track, so no need to worry.
+If you are sharing track stems (audio from individual mixer tracks) then the panning law used by the project is 'rendered' into each stereo track, so is not a factor to worry about.